bbauska/Coursera-Bootstrap/readme.md

 page.

-Going to that navigation bar in the index.html page, right in this link for their homepage, I\'m going to go in and add that Font Awesome code.
+Going to that navigation bar in the index.html page, right in this link for their homepage, I&apos;m going to go in and add that Font Awesome code.

 I'll say span class fa fa-home.

-The fa says that I\'m applying the Font Awesome class, fa home is the specific icon for the home icon.
+The fa says that I&apos;m applying the Font Awesome class, fa home is the specific icon for the home icon.

 Thus so that is what I wanted to use on my homepage.

 And then close the span tag- and then after the space, the home button.

 That will include the home icon in there.
-I\'m going to copy this and then for the about, I\'m going to use the same thing but instead of fa-home, so notice give a space between the closing span tag and about and instead of fa-home I would say fa-info.
+I&apos;m going to copy this and then for the about, I&apos;m going to use the same thing but instead of fa-home, so notice give a space between the closing span tag and about and instead of fa-home I would say fa-info.